- Interview Preparation

 You Didn’t Ask Any Questions

-You Don’t Know Anything About my Company
+You Don’t Know Anything About My Company

-If you haven’t done your homework, and you don’t know anything about the company where you are interviewing, then you shouldn’t be interviewing.
+If you haven’t done your homework, and you don’t know anything about the company you are interviewing, you shouldn’t be interviewing.
 You should have a list of companies where you would like to work.
 If the company where you are currently interviewing is not on the list, then you should do lots of research on the company.
 This information is not limited to public information.
-You should also try to find out some inside information regarding the company culture and what it’s like to work there.
+You should also try to find some inside information regarding the company culture and what it’s like to work there.
 See also 15 Tips for Improving Your Job Search.

 You Have a Poor Attitude